 September 2014 marks the centenary of the birth of one of the most eccentric Labour politicians in British political history.
-George Brown was a leading figure in Harold Wilson’s government and deserves to be remembered as more than just a drunk.
+George Brown was a leading figure in Harold Wilson’s government.
+He deserves to be remembered as more than just a drunk.
 He was, however, an erratic sometimes aggressive figure who will always be associated with Private Eye’s famous euphemism ” tired and emotional”.

-Like the “unwell” in “Jeffrey Bernard is unwell”, tired and emotional was usually taken to mean “pissed again”.
+Like the “unwell” in the title of the play, “Jeffrey Bernard Is Unwell”, tired and emotional was usually taken to mean “pissed again”.

 Although he rose to be Foreign Secretary and almost became party leader, Brown’s career was blighted by his tendency to get drunk on very small amounts of alcohol.
-Ironically, Harold Wilson, Brown’s chief rival who ultimately bested him by becoming party leader and then PM is now known to have been effectively an alcoholic while in office.
-But he concealed it much better than Brown did.
+Ironically, Harold Wilson, Brown’s chief rival, who ultimately bested him by becoming party leader and then Prime Minister is now known to have been effectively an alcoholic while in office.
+But the fact is, Wilson seems to have been able to hold his drink.
+He certainly concealed his condition much better than Brown did.

 Here are some of the highs and lows of Brown’s career (he is no relation to Gordon Brown):